THE WRITER’S LIFE

 This quieter way of sharing is where I’m more comfortable, just telling a few friends, who for some reason come here to see what I’ve written.
 I prefer the semi-secret society of blogging, keeping it on a need-to-know basis, while still wearing the heart tattooed on my left hand.
 Anything more public would fill me with an inner anxiety that everyone might run away, or become obsessed about how many may respond.
 Based on previous best intentions, those who do are rarely ‘always there for you’ when you need them.

 Friends have offered to come over in the past, even take me out somewhere quiet.
 I was grateful, then backed out as the date approached, but not kicking unwanted attention away any more than I’m happy in my own company.
 Both are uncomfortable, and I don’t want to subject anyone else.
 It doesn’t make sense, does it?
 Others let me down after promising to come over, and in a way it was a relief, because it’s one less person to try to explain to, what I don’t understand.

 That shared post might have looked like I was asking for help, but afraid to do so directly, so I’d appointed a spokesperson to speak about what I couldn’t.
-And I didn’t want those who still judge to think I was asking for financial help, nor anyone for somewhere to go at Christmas, because if I can’t be with my family (kids or parents), I want to be alone.
-I’ll watch Jimmy Stewart and eat cheese.
-I deleted the post, just as Christmas is cancelled for me anyway.
+And I didn’t want those who still judge to think I was asking for financial help, nor anyone for somewhere to go at Christmas, because if I couldn’t be with my family (kids or parents), I wanted to be alone, watch Jimmy Stewart and eat cheese.
+I deleted the post, just as Christmas was cancelled for me anyway.
 This too shall pass.